 The embedded software exists to facilitate communication between the different peripheral modules, the flight computer, and the GUI.
 Within the framework that TI-RTOS provides, the embedded microprocessor can enable communication while meeting time constraints and prioritizing some actions over others.
 Furthermore, synchronization objects allowed interfaces to be designed for layers that could be implemented later or in parallel.
-As a result of this framework, the overview of the systems in the embedded software is provided in Figure 10.
+As a result of this framework, the overview of the systems in the embedded software is provided in Error!
+Reference source not found.13.
 In the following subsections, the individual layers and the flight director will be explored.

-Figure 10: Embedded Software Overview
+Figure 13: Embedded Software Overview